simard-landscape-lab/sari-tutorial/readme.md

 Conference [link](http://sari.umd.edu/meetings/international-regional-science-training).

 These tutorials are educational materials for a 3-hour tutorial at the above conference.
-The material is collected across public data and material that is taught in universities and can be readily found in textbooks.
+The material is collected across public data and open source software.
+Much of the content can be readily found in university textbooks and is taken directly from open source software documentation and online forums, which we acknowledge wherever possible.

 ## Installation Instructions